Imran-imtiaz48/SQL-Query-Optimization-Showcase/README.md

 You can also open these files in any SQL IDE like DBeaver, SSMS, or DataGrip.

-## ✅ Use Cases
+## 🎯 Use Cases

 - Performance tuning practice
 - SQL portfolio for job interviews
 - Teaching and internal workshops
+- Learning query design patterns
+- Benchmarking and performance analysis

 ## 📌 Tips
 See [sql_query_tips.md](tips/sql_query_tips.md) for useful query writing guidelines.